indexexchange/ht-wrapper-certification/README.md

         * By default, you should see Index Exchange certification ads rendering on all slots except that 728x90 leaderboard slot, which should be rendering a default/house ad.
     * Once you have setup your module, you can test the auction by bidding higher or lower to see your ads winning.

-2. <b>Complete the `partnerModule.js` file in the partner-adapter folder.</b>
+2. <b>Complete the `trust-x.js` file in the trust-x-adapter folder.</b>
-    * partnerModule.js is where all of your adapter code will live.
+    * trust-x.js is where all of your adapter code will live.
     * In order to complete the partner module correctly, please refer to the [Partner Module Overview](#overview) and the [Utility Libraries](#helpers) sections.
     * <b>Please refer to the [Partner Requirements and Guidelines](#requirements) when creating your module.
 Ensure requirements are met to streamline the review process.</b>
     * The module is automatically loaded by the test page, so once your code has been added, you will be able to test it right away.